International Council for Science

 The International Council for Science (ICSU, after its former name, International Council of Scientific Unions) was an international non-governmental organization devoted to international cooperation in the advancement of science.
 Its members were national scientific bodies and international scientific unions.

-In July 2018, the ICSU merged with the International Social Science Council (ISSC) to form the International Science Council (ISC).

 In 2017, the ICSU comprised 122 multi-disciplinary National Scientific Members, Associates and Observers representing 142 countries and 31 international, disciplinary Scientific Unions.
 ICSU also had 22 Scientific Associates.
 In July 2018, ICSU merged with the International Social Science Council (ISSC) to form the International Science Council (ISC) at a constituent general assembly in Paris.

 Mission and principles

 The ICSU's mission was to strengthen international science for the benefit of society.
 To do this, the ICSU mobilized the knowledge and resources of the international scientific community to: